 Finding the perfect gift for someone is usually hard enough.
 Add in that they are an Equestrian, and it seems to amplify that challenge ten-fold.
 They love their horses, and normally anything their horse needs (or wants!), they already have.
-So, what can you buy your horse loving friends as a gift that they’ll love and treasure?
-Here are some great ideas to get you started that don’t just involve horse-shaped objects or stationary, but range from personalised to unique.
+So, what can you buy your horse-loving friends as a gift that they’ll love and treasure?
+Here are some great ideas to get you started that don’t just involve horse-shaped objects or stationary, but range from personalized to unique.

 Add a touch of personalisation to a horse’s halter by having their very own engraved nameplate!
 All the famous horses have their own personalised halter, so make your horse-loving friend feel special by getting their horse a gorgeous nameplate.
 Remember; horses usually have two names.
 A “Barn/Stable Name”, which is their every-day name, and a “Show Name” which is used if they enter competitions.
 If you’re unsure, go with their Show Name.
 Don’t know it?
 Ask your friend, they’ll love telling you more about their horse, and be none-the-wiser.